 SCU has consistently enforced clear policies concerning an environment free from substance abuse.
-This is evident by our low incidents concerning drug and alcohol abuse, as well as SCU's swift and equitable handling of issues related to illegal drugs and the changes made to the AOD to further clarify issues concerning the prohibition of medical marijuana specifically (a substance with a controversial history and future at the state level).
+This is evident by our low incidents concerning drug and alcohol abuse, as well as SCU's swift and equitable handling of issues related to illegal drugs and the changes made to the AOD to further clarify issues concerning the prohibition of medical marijuana specifically.

-Provide ongoing education for members of the campus community for the purpose of preventing alcohol abuse and other drug abuse.
+Provide ongoing education for members of the campus community to prevent alcohol abuse and other drug abuse.

 SCU has not successfully achieved the desired outcome related to this goal.
-While an AOD program exists, more comprehensive educational efforts need to be incorporated.
-It is the hope that the recommendation stemming from this review adequately poise the University to successfully achieve this goal within the next year.
+While an AOD program exists, increased comprehensive educational efforts need to be incorporated.
+It is the hope that the recommendation stemming from this review adequately poise the University to achieve this goal within the next year.